We love reading at JPCE!

 We expect pupils in KS2 to be reading 4 x week for a minimum of 15 minutes each time.
 Children should be reading their book-banded books for this.
 However:

-- We will no longer be using reading record books in Key Stage 2.
+- We will no longer be using reading record books in Year 4 and above.

 We encourage children to read aloud with an adult, but we understand that as the children get older, they increase in their independence, so may not wish to do this as often.
 With this in mind, we would like the children to read with an adult at least once a week.

-In addition to this, please do read library books with your children, but do limit the number of books that a child is reading at any one time, as this can interrupt the flow of the story for the child and affect their comprehension.
+In addition to this, please do read library books with your children.
 We recommend the children read their book-banded book, and one book of their own choice, for pleasure- such as a library book.

 Thanks so much for your ongoing support, and we look forward to seeing the children's responses.